 Constitutional Carry

-If you are at least 21 years old and not a prohibited person as defined in 76-10-503 or 18 U.S.C.
+If you are at least 21 years old and not a prohibited person as described in 76-11 Part 3 or 18 U.S.C.
 922(g):

 - It is ILLEGAL to have a loaded rifle, shotgun, or muzzle-loading rifle in a vehicle unless you have a valid concealed firearm permit and it is your vehicle or you have consent from the owner of the vehicle.
 This means you can only have a loaded handgun in a vehicle.

-See all other Constitutional Carry States.
+See other Constitutional Carry States.

 Open Carry